go-furnace/go-furnace/README.md

 Should any question arise, please don't hesitate to open an issue with the PreFix [Question].

+## Configuration Management

+Any kind of Configuration Management needs to be implemented by the application which is deployed.

+That means that changes are applied to the `appspec.yml` file and the structure of the application itself.

+For further examples checkout the AWS codedeploy example: [AwsLabs](https://github.com/awslabs/aws-codedeploy-samples).

 ## Testing

 Testing the project for development is simply by executing `make test`.